Damien-Garcia-Bioinformatics/pairwiseGraph/README.md

 # pairwiseGraph
 Script programming project in 2nd year of Master's Degree.

 ### What is pairwiseGraph?
 This script aims to generate a graph to easily visualize pairwise alignment distances between sequences.
+Other files are created :
+- A compact csv file containing names of sequences aligned, the corresponding align and GC contents of sequences.
+- A directory containing the formated alignment.

 ## Results format